What is included on the credit report

 Amount of next payment

-Each month personal information, such as your name, address, date of birth, PPSN and gender, is submitted by your lender to the Central Credit Register.
+Each month personal information is submitted by your lender to the Central Credit Register.
 This is to ensure that all your loans that you may have with different lenders are correctly matched on the Central Credit Register.

 Credit information includes positive credit information, for example that a payment has been made; and negative credit information, for example that a payment has not been made.
 This information is submitted by your lender in order to build your credit history and create your credit report.

-This information will build up over time until five years of information is shown.
+This information will build up over time until five years of information is shown on the credit report that you request.

 If a lender requests your credit report, they will only see the most recent two years information on your credit report.